teuben/teunix/Install/kde6.md

   not be maintained by the system, but by the wallet
 - if you use gdm3 (e.g. via PopOS!) it will not set up ssh-agent for you it seems using sddm  will do this (see /etc/sddm/), which is the KDE default in most cases
-- mounting encrypted (luks) drives magically worked - but where are they hidden in PopOS!
+- mounting encrypted (luks) drives magically worked - but where are they hidden in PopOS?

 ## Troubleshooting